abhilashjp/lookupapp/docs/how-to-verify/vat-saudi.md

 </table>

-A successful verifiction of the VAT number on the zatka lookup tool will return the following details
+A successful verification of the VAT number on the zatka lookup tool will return the following details

 * VAT number
 * Name of the business